c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 [comment]: <> ({:.box-note})
 [comment]: <> (**myconfig** is the name of the configuration, **mynode** is the machine the configuration will be applied to, **myrole** is the resource we will configure on the target node.)

-I will explain each block in details.
+Explanation of each block in details.

 # Key Components of DSC

-Working with dsc will make you very familiar with the following terms such as:
+When working with dsc you will become very familiar with the following terms such as:

 * `DSC Configurations`
 * `DSC Resources`